seerhein-lab/micgwaf/micgwaf-core/src/docs/parsingGenerating.md

 It parses the HTML files in a directory and generates components from them.
 Only files directly in the given directory with the suffix .xhtml are parsed, all other files are ignored.
-The parsed components can re-render the HTML source file again, but on rendering execute special actions defined by elements in the m namespace (m is here an abbreviation of the namespace http://seerhein-lab.de/micgwaf)
+The parsed components can re-render the HTML source file again, but on rendering they can execute special actions defined by elements in the m namespace (m is here an abbreviation of the namespace http://seerhein-lab.de/micgwaf)

 For each file, a root component is returned, which then contains child components.